orra-dev/orra/README.md

 - OpenAI's `text-embedding-3-small` on cloud
 - `jina-embeddings-v2-small-en` on cloud or self-hosted (on-premises or locally)

+> **Note**: The Plan Engine requires all model endpoints to be **OpenAI API-compatible**.
+Most model serving solutions (like vLLM, LMStudio, Ollama, etc.) can be configured to expose this compatible API format.

 **Quick Cloud Setup Example**:

 Update the .env based on the [_env](planengine/_env) file with one of these: